RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Esth.md

 <sup>7</sup> The king arose in his wrath from the banquet of wine and went into the palace garden.
 Haman stood up to make request for his life to Esther the queen, for he saw that there was evil determined against him by the king.
 <sup>8</sup> Then the king returned out of the palace garden into the place of the banquet of wine; and Haman had fallen on the couch where Esther was.
 Then the king said, “Will he even assault the queen in front of me in the house?”
 As the word went out of the king’s mouth, they covered Haman’s face.

-<sup>9</sup> <sup>a</sup>high, which Haman has made for Mordecai, who spoke good for the king, is standing at Haman’s house.”
+<sup>9</sup> Then Harbonah, one of the eunuchs who were with the king, said, “Behold, the gallows fifty cubits<sup>a</sup> high, which Haman has made for Mordecai, who spoke good for the king, is standing at Haman’s house.”
 The king said, “Hang him on it!”

 <sup>10</sup> So they hanged Haman on the gallows that he had prepared for Mordecai.
 Then the king’s wrath was pacified.